awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

   WHERE am.amname = 'hash'
   AND NOT idx.indisvalid;
   ```
-+ Consider testing your application on the upgraded database with a similar workload to verify that everything works as expected\.
++ We recommend that you test your application on the upgraded database with a similar workload to verify that everything works as expected\.
 After the upgrade is verified, you can delete this test instance\.

 ## Manually upgrading the Aurora PostgreSQL engine<a name="USER_UpgradeDBInstance.Upgrading.Manual"></a>